 Am I allowed to have cigarettes on campus or in my living space?

 Yes, you are allowed to be a smoker and possess smoking products.
-You just can’t smoke on campus property outside of designated smoking areas.
+You can only smoke in the designated smoking areas.

 What about personal motor vehicles?
 Can I smoke in my car?

 No, while you (and your car) are on campus property, smoking is limited to designated smoking areas.